RAVE: Rate-Adaptive Visual Encoding for 3D Gaussian Splatting: EXPERIMENTS

-\textbf{Multiple anchors.} We also compare our approach against a naïve strategy (green curve in Fig.~\ref{fig:ablation}), which attempts to approximate a continuous RD curve by defining an arbitrary number of anchors.
+\textbf{Multiple anchors.} We also compare our approach against a naïve strategy (green curve in Fig.~\ref{fig:ablation}), which attempts to attain a continuous RD curve by defining an arbitrary number of anchors.
 In principle, with this simple strategy, we can densely populate the rate axis.
 However, this comes at a significant computational cost.
-Indeed, for each anchor, it is necessary to compute a new ordering of the Gaussians based on gradient evaluation.
-As the number of levels increases, this calculation becomes significantly expensive, thereby making this strategy impractical for real-world applications. \\ Moreover, as shown in Fig.~\ref{fig:ablation}, increasing the number of levels (\textit{e.g.}, up to $50$ in our experiment) directly affects the RD behavior, obtaining worse results than in the case where fewer anchors are considered.
-This highlights a structural limitation of such an approach: while it can, in principle, approximate continuity by brute force, it becomes both inefficient and unstable when the number of anchors grows.
-In contrast, our approach achieves a truly continuous RD curve with far fewer models, while being faster, more lightweight, and consistently yielding higher quality reconstructions.
+Indeed, it is necessary to compute a new ordering of the Gaussians based on gradient evaluation for each new anchor.
+As the number of levels increases, this calculation grows linearly more expensive, thereby making this strategy impractical for real-world applications. \\ Moreover, as shown in Fig.~\ref{fig:ablation}, increasing the number of levels (\textit{e.g.}, up to $50$ in our experiment) deteriorates the RD behavior.
+This highlights a structural limitation of such an approach: while being able to approximate continuity by brute force, it becomes both inefficient and unstable as the number of anchors grows.
+In contrast, our approach achieves a truly continuous RD curve while being faster, more lightweight, and consistently yielding higher quality reconstructions.